 A transcript showing proof of completion of an undergraduate BS or BA degree from an accredited institution

-Mathematical experience to include a minimum of one semester of Pre-Calculus, one semester of Discrete Mathematics and one semester of Statistics, or the equivalent experience
+Mathematical experience to include a minimum of one semester of Pre-Calculus, one semester of Discrete Mathematics and one semester of Statistics, or equivalent experience

-For additional information on the application process, visit UMass Lowell's Graduate Admissions website at www.uml.edu/GRAD.
+For additional information on the application process, visit UMass Lowell's Graduate Admissions website at https://www.uml.edu/grad/.

 Availability of financial aid varies depending on matriculation and course status.
-Please check with UMass Lowell's Financial Aid Office to determine eligibility.
+Please contact the Financial Aid Office at 978-934-4220 or firstname.lastname@example.org to determine eligibility.